libikaa/zero_down/README.md

 I have also many ideas for performing query.
 But due to time constraint I have performed only few.
-For backend I have used node js and mongo db as backend.
-I used express frame work and mongoose ORM library.
+For backend , I have used node js and mongo db with express frame work and mongoose ORM library.
  I uploaded the result of the query as a collection in mongodb.
 First we should start the server which is visualize.js.
-Then we should run index.html file
+Then we should run index.html file.